kubernetes-sigs/external-dns/docs/ttl.md

 ## CloudFlare Provider
 CloudFlare overrides the value to "auto" when the TTL is 0.

+### ClouDNS Provider
+The ClouDNS Provider default TTL is used when the TTL is undefined in the source annotation.
+The default TTL used is 1 day (86400 seconds).

 ### DigitalOcean Provider
 The DigitalOcean Provider overrides the value to 300s when the TTL is 0.